Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit22.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget
 ```

 First the script sets the user's name to the `myname` variable, and then uses it in a string that gets obfuscated.
 That string ends up being the temp file where the password from bandit23 gets saved.
-The way to access this is to use
+The way to access this is to use the same
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODA4MDMwMDgsLTEzNDY2ODkzMTYsLT
-IwNDcyMjkyNzgsMTQ2NjA2OTIwNCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTkzMTU2OTM5LC0xMTgwODAzMDA4LC0xMz
+Q2Njg5MzE2LC0yMDQ3MjI5Mjc4LDE0NjYwNjkyMDQsLTIwODg3
+NDY2MTJdfQ==
 -->